 High dose supplemental omega-3 fats have been shown to reduce anxiety and feelings of anger better than 60 percent in a substance abuser population over a three month period of time.
 The substance abusers used cocaine, heroin or alcohol.

-Thus, high dose supplemental omega-3 fats reduced two powerful triggers for relapse by reducing the influence of anxiety and anger.
+Thus, high dose supplemental omega-3 fats reduced two powerful triggers to can cause relapse by reducing the influence of anxiety and anger.

 This might reduce the power of manic-compulsive activity to influence decisions, yielding more sane, logical decisions, such as choosing not to abuse drugs or alcohol.
 Numerous studies show that omega-3 fats have significant anti-depressive effects, also.
 Depression, too, can trigger relapse.